leftCoast/Recipes/README.md

 Pork chop?
 3/4" thick bone in.

-Spice, spice for frying chicken, or prawns.
+Spice, spice for frying chicken, or prawns. (marionkay.com Chicken seasoning 99-X) <- This is the bomb!